prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Clarity is just when a calm mind compounds on itself." -Unknown

 Calm mind generates clear thoughts.
-When calm mind keep doing it, clarity happens.
+When a calm mind keeps doing it, clarity happens.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>